Ahmad-Zaky/folio_okapi_local_environment/README.md

     - **default:** `okapi`

 - **"OKAPI_CORE_DIR"**
-    - path to `okapi-core` directory which is usually used to start okapi.
+    - path to `okapi-core` directory which is usually used to start `okapi`.
     - **default:** `okapi/okapi-core`

 - **"RETURN_FROM_OKAPI_CORE_DIR"**